sloppyjuicy/archive-components/README.md

 ## Using Chassis Web Components

-The web components are available via the [JSDelivr CDN](http://www.jsdelivr.com/projects/ngn-components), npm, or bower.
+The web components are available via our Author.io CDN (Amazon & CloudFlare), npm, or bower.
 You can also download them from the [releases page](./releases).

-Most of the components use the [shadow DOM](http://w3c.github.io/webcomponents/spec/shadow/), which is a major part of web components.
+Most of the components use the [Shadow DOM](http://w3c.github.io/webcomponents/spec/shadow/), which is a major part of web components.
 However; Chrome & Opera are the only browsers currently supporting it (as of 3/1/16).
 This also means tools like [Electron](https://electron.atom.io) and [NW.js](http://nwjs.io) natively support shadow DOM and other web component